ClickCease ...

-1. Apply Warm or Cold Compress
+1. Apply Warm or Cold Compresses

 One of the simplest and most effective ways to reduce jaw popping is by using warm or cold compresses.
 The application of heat or cold to the affected area can help relax the jaw muscles and reduce inflammation, which may be contributing to the popping sensation.